WHIZARD: Build and link time comparison

 In order to facilitate possible interference between the benchmarks and my user activity - I am doing the benchmarks during my productive time - I scan over the number of physical cores of my laptop.

-Thus, we need to convey the flag across WHIZARD
+Thus, we need to convey the flag across WHIZARD's build system, Autotools.

 And, that is a problem.